Skip to main content

 • HS – Hearing and speech impairments

-What must I do to have a hearing/speech impairment designation (restriction code H, S or HS) placed on my license, permit or ID card?
+Adding a hearing/speech impairment designation (restriction code H, S or HS) to your license, permit or ID card

 Maryland residents now have the option to add a butterfly symbol to their driver's license or identification card to show a hidden (developmental or intellectual) disability.
 Hidden disabilities may not be immediately noticeable, but they can affect communication, mobility, and/or behavior.